FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-06-05-building-a-sample-todo-app-with-signalr-using-blazor-webassembly.md

 The `TodoList.razor` takes a list of items from the outside and displays them.
 It acts as a presentational component not worrying about where the data comes from but to display it correctly.

 In its csharp file we implement an partial class inheriting from the `ComponentBase` class.
 Inside f this we can define Properties with the `[Parameter]` attribute which describes this is a property we can bind data to or get data from (`EventCallback`).
-We can fire the event to the outside world by invoking the event callback.
+We can throw the event to the outside world by invoking the event callback.

 ```cs
 public partial class TodoList : ComponentBase